Giselae/Giselae/README.md

 - 👋 Hi, I’m @Giselae
 - I'm mostly interested in frontend development but also in UX and project management
-- I’m currently learning Gatsby in my spare time and works as a system developer in a consulting company.
+- I’m currently learning Gatsby in my spare time and work as a system developer in a consulting company.

 <!---